 Ask if your son or daughter has completed an investigation, and take the opportunity to discuss it with them if they have.
 If not, encourage them to do the research, even informally.
 The information required can be completed in a worksheet (or simply use it as a guide), and can be found through our occupational database.

-Occupational information for Ireland is mostly compiled by FAS, and is available free through the Career Directions website.
-Our database links to the Career Directions profiles along with information from other UK and American sources.
+Occupational information for Ireland is available free through the CareersPortal website here.
+Our database provides occupational profiles along with information from other UK and American sources.
 As many occupations are similar across the globe, these international links often provide additional useful information.